sisinflab/Perceptual-Rec-Mutation-of-Adv-VRs/README.md

 # Assessing Perceptual and Recommendation Mutationof Adversarially-Poisoned Visual Recommenders
-Authors:<br/>
-Vito Walter Anelli<br/>
-Tommaso Di Noia<br/>
-Daniele Malitesta<br/>
-Felice Antonio Merra<br/>
-Here is the architectural scheme of our proposed framework:
+This repository is the official implementation of

 **Table of Contents:**
 - [Requirements](#requirements)